zucchinicheesecake/TriadMatrix/README.md

 	3	Commit your creation (git commit -m 'Add fractal weave module')
 	4	Push to your realm (git push origin feature/fractal-weave)
 	5	Submit a pull request for the Council’s gaze
-Align with the Nexus Covenant before contributing.
+Align with the Matrix Covenant before contributing.

 📊 COSMIC ELEMENTS
 ELEMENT       | RARITY  | POWER             | REALM